 Consider historical, current, and emerging theories and practices to inform responsive inclusive practices

-You are the right fit for this program if you have interest in working with children and young adults with diverse abilities/special needs/disabilities and are passionate about making a difference.
+You are the right fit for this program if you have interest in specialized education working with children, youth, and adults with diverse abilities/ special needs/ disabilities and are passionate about making a difference.
 You understand the importance of maintaining a high level of professionalism, time management and organization and your philosophy supports inclusive practice.

 Watch the video to learn how Rebecca knew this was the right program for her.

 Watch the video to learn about Deanna's most memorable experience during her time at Humber.

 The Faculty of Health Sciences & Wellness has the benefit of an on-site childcare centre which functions as a laboratory school for our Early Childhood Education and Inclusive Resource Practice – Child and Family programs.
 The lab school is home to a team of experienced Resource Consultants who mentor students and bring authentic practice to the field experience.
 Students in our programs have access to the Carol Reid ECE Resource Centre, which is stocked with educational materials, including adaptive materials to be used for field placement experiences.
 Students also have access to specialized workshops and interactive training sessions held in our Carol Reid ECE Lab.

 Our industry partners include specialized programs for individuals with diverse abilities/special needs/disabilities and their families in both community-based and government services and agencies throughout the Greater Toronto area.

 Graduates gain specialized knowledge, skills, and abilities to enter employment ready to collaboratively support children and adults with diverse abilities/special needs/disabilities.
 They act on an inclusive philosophy to ensure children and adults with physical, intellectual, social, and emotional challenges benefit from full participation in daily life activities.
 Resource professionals build responsive relationships and work with service partners to navigate systems and seamlessly connect individuals and families to support services.
 Our graduates find employment in roles such as: